German Football Association: Southwestern Germany

 The Southwestern Regional Football Association (Fußball-Regional-Verband Südwest; FRVS) covers the states Rhineland-Palatinate and Saarland and was formed after the Second World War in the French occupation zone in Germany.
 Its highest league until the introduction of the Bundesliga in 1963 was the Oberliga Südwest, the regional division of the former top level German Oberliga.
 Since the 2012–13 season, the FRVS, along with the Southern German football association is in charge of Regionalliga Südwest, a step 4 division in the German football league system.
-Additionally, the FRVS administrates the Oberliga Rheinland-Pfalz/Saar, a step 5 division.
+Additionally, the FRVS administers the Oberliga Rheinland-Pfalz/Saar, a step 5 division.
 The FRVS itself is formed by the following state associations: